stevearrants/style/docs/howtouse.md

 Introduction
 ------------

-I hope you use this guide to create content that is both easy to understand and serves the reader.
-There's too much technical documentation that just talks *at* the user rather than *with* them.
-Most writing leaves user frustrated by information that is doesn't give them what they came for.
+Use this guide to create content that is easy to understand and serves the reader.
+Too much technical documentation talks at the user rather than with them.
+Most writing leaves users frustrated by information that doesn’t give them what they came for.
 Instead of telling them the time, it tells them how to build a clock.

 I wanted to address this and offers several common-sense guidelines about writing for a diverse audience.
 Using this guide can help you have